brunoklein99/deep-learning-notes/README.md

 If there isn't a class in the evaluation we "don't care" about the rest of the output values, meaning their loss is not computed.

-You can use different loss functions for each output value, maybe logistic for class and booleans and MSE for bounding box
+You can use different loss functions for each output value, maybe log likelyhood for class and booleans and MSE for bounding box